TheSpiegel/SE-D3/README.md

 -

 ### Usage
 Provide examples and instructions on how to use the project.
-INclude code snippets if necessary.
+Include code snippets if necessary.

 ```bash
 # Example Command